 Tennis Racquet Terms Everyone Should Know

-- String Pattern: String pattern refers to the number of main and cross strings in the racquet.
-Common string patterns include 16×19, 18×19, and 18×20.
+- String Pattern: String pattern refers to the number of main (vertical) and cross (horizontal) strings in the racquet.
+The most common string patterns are 16×19 and 18×20, but any number can be used.
 The higher the numbers, the closer the strings will be together.
 This is called a “tight” string pattern and helps players with control and feel.
-Smaller numbers of mains and crosses make for an “open” string pattern which can help with power and spin.
+Smaller numbers of mains and crosses make for an “open” string pattern adding power and spin.
+If you need help deciding which type of string to use, see our list of the best tennis strings.
+If that list is a little overwhelming or confusing, learning about the different tennis string types might help you narrow your search.

-If you need help deciding which type of string to use, see our list of the best tennis strings. - Grip Size: When you purchase a racquet, you can choose your grip size.
+- Grip Size: When you purchase a racquet, you can choose your grip size.
 These available grip sizes are typically 4 ⅛, 4 ¼, 4 ⅜, 4 ½, & 4 ⅝.
 You’ll often see them numbered 1, 2, 3, 4, 5.
 For most players, a 4 ⅜ (#3) grip will do.
 Depending on your hand size, go up or down an eighth accordingly.
+When holding the racquet in your hand, there should be a small gap between the tips of your fingers and your hand.

 Other Terms for Higher Level Players